-To create a resilient, trauma-informed society where all individuals, families, and communities have the opportunity and support needed to thrive.
+To create a healthy, just, resilient, and trauma-informed society where all individuals, families, and communities have the social, political, cultural, economic, and spiritual opportunities and support necessary to thrive.

 Policy and Practice Agenda